-Don’t you just love the holidays?
-The food, the drinks, the FUN, the true meaning of why we celebrate?
+Don’t you just love the holiday season?
+The food, the drinks, the FUN, the fellowship?
 I do.
 I also love the memories it all brings.

 - Sweetener – I used a combo of white sugar and pure maple syrup.
 This makes the eggnog mildly sweet, but still delicious.

-- Vanilla – A couple teaspoons of vanilla for extra taste.
+- Vanilla Extract – A couple teaspoons of vanilla for extra taste.